 Virginia Sea Grant’s fourth annual Project Participants’ Symposium featured presentations by students, researchers, and extension staff and a keynote from theater professor Jenifer Alonzo.

-Our 4th Annual Project Participants‚Äô Symposium will take place on January 24, 2013.
+The Virginia Sea Grant 4th Annual Project Participants‚Äô Symposium will take place on January 24, 2013.

 As Superstorm Sandy barreled up the East Coast at the end of October, a group of planners, administrators, engineers, emergency managers, and scientists in Hampton Roads found themselves in the strange position of postponing a meeting about flooding due to the threat of impending flooding.

 What do kings‚Äô grants, imperialism, and British common law have to do with climate change?
 A group of lawyers, legal scholars, historians, and scientists came together to discuss them all at ‚ÄúHistory, Property, and Climate Change in the Former Colonies,‚ÄĚ a symposium held in the Moot Courtroom at Washington and Lee Law School.

 Two speakers joined us in Spring 2012 to discuss wind energy.
 Jeremy Firestone is a professor in the College of Earth, Ocean, and Environment and the Director of the Center for Carbon-free Power Integration, University of Delaware.
 Firestone has published, presented, and taught extensively on offshore wind power, ocean and coastal law, and international environmental policy.